sidevesh/LenovoToolkit/README.md

 ### How to get PowerBattery.dll
 - Method A
   1. Install Lenovo Vantage from the Microsoft Store
-  2. Copy it from C:\ProgramData\Lenovo\Vantage\Addins\IdeaNotebookAddin\ to the Ideapad Toolkit directory
+  2. Copy it from C:\ProgramData\Lenovo\Vantage\Addins\IdeaNotebookAddin\ to the Lenovo Toolkit directory
   3. Lenovo Vantage can now be uninstalled
 - Method B (Without Microsoft Store)
   1. Go to https://store.rg-adguard.net/